Ybazli/endouble/readme.md

 the exist modules are SpaceX and Xkcd under the app\Api folder.

-### SapceX

-The Space X module location is Api\SpaceX.php.

-### XKCD

 ## Request

-The `/api` url with Get method is exist for handling our request. for example : http:localhost:8080/api
+The `/api` url with `Get` method is exist for handling our request. for example : http:localhost:8080/api

 For testing api, [PostMan](https://www.getpostman.com) or web browsers can be used.